In this section, you will find easy-to-understand explanations of each grammar table to help you get the most out of your French Study Card.

 Je ne veux pas de viande.
 I don’t want any meat.

-This table displays the Possessive Adjectives in masculine and feminine in the singular and plural form.
+This table in your card displays the Possessive Adjectives in masculine and feminine in the singular and plural form.

 ma mère – my mother